On Amicable Numbers

 \begin{Example}[1] Let \(a=3\), \(b=1\); we get \(\int a=4\), \(\int b=1\) and \(m=4\), \(n=1\), and the amicable numbers will be if \(x-1\) and\footnote{Typo: \(3x-1\) in the original. \JE} \(4x-1\) are prime numbers and

-But in the first place it is clear that if \(4\) cannot be cancelled from the numerator we would get \(7x-4<\int 4x\) because \(\int 4x=7\int x\).
+But in the first place it is clear that if \(4\) were not cancelled from the numerator we would get \(7x-4<\int 4x\) because \(\int 4x=7\int x\).
 Therefore it is necessary that \(7x-4\) be an even number.
 Suppose \(x=4p\); we get

 Now make \(7p-1\) even by putting \(p=2q+1\); we get and \(x=8q+4\) and also